hypercore-cxx/hyper-build/README.md

 - `install` Run AFTER the package is installed.
 - `test` Run by the npm test command.

+The `test` script is special because it will automatically discover headers and compilation units needed by your dependencies.

 You can also create your own arbitrary scripts and run them with the command `build run <script-name>`.